Still filled with doubt, Hotaru enlists Stella to help her uncover the truth about Saito.

 "Shhh!"
 Stella whispered as she paused.
 "I hear something."
 Hotaru looked at her.

-“Where?” she whispered.
-Stella took little steps to her right.
-She reached outer her arm.
+"Where?" she whispered.
+Stella took little steps to her right and reached out her arm.
 Her hand touched glass.

 "Here!" she said.

 "Huh?"
 Hotaru asked.
 "How do you know?"
 Stella turned to her with a grin.

 "I hear things others can't," she bragged.
 The loli demon didn’t get what she was saying at first.

 "How?" she asked.
 Stella gave her a huge grin.

 Hotaru blinked.
 "You're joking, right?"
 When Stella said nothing, the loli demon looked at her with big eyes.